 On Thursday night I was invited to the O2 Arena in Greenwich as the guest of Starwood Preferred Guest.
 Starwood Preferred Guest is the loyalty programme for Sheraton, Westin, W, St Regis, Le Meridien, Element, The Luxury Collection and Aloft.

 They wanted to show off their new hospitality suite which is now available as an SPG redemption via SPG Moments.
-Apart from myself the guests included two bloggers (hello Kelly, hello Sven!), one SPG member, a couple of trade contacts and a number of Starwood staff.
+Apart from myself the guests included two other writers (hello Kelly, hello Sven), one SPG member, a couple of trade contacts and a number of Starwood staff.

 I wrote about this new SPG redemption option in this article.
 For 20,000 SPG points you will receive two tickets to the suite for an event, including food and drink.

 Starwood has a three year contract on the suite so this will not be a flash in the pan.
 Tickets should be available for pretty much every event at the O2 Arena during that time.
 You can currently redeem for a wide range of concerts including Take That, Olly Murs, Fleetwood Mac, Paul McCartney and Mark Knopfler (plus some younger people I’ve never heard of ….).

 And here is the view, taken an hour before the show started:

 The good news is that you are DIRECTLY facing the stage.
 The bad news is that you are quite a way back, although there are plenty of seats which are higher and further away than this as you can see from the picture.

 What you can’t see from these pictures is how the seating works.
 There are tables in the suite where you can sit and eat, perching on stools.
 You can see the concert from these stools.
 However, there are also ‘proper’ seats in front of the suite which is where I was standing when I took the second picture.

 The food and drink on offer was excellent: